nschonni/cordova-docs/articles/develop-apps/run-app-ripple-simulator.md

 ### Troubleshooting?
 Let's fix it

-If you have trouble deploying to Ripple, see [Resolving build errors](../tips-and-workarounds/resolving-build-errors.md).
+If you have trouble deploying to Android emulators or devices, see [Resolve Android build and deployment errors](../tips-and-workarounds/android/tips-and-workarounds-android-readme.md).

 ### To change the proxy